bbatsov/metaredux/_posts/2019-12-14-exporting-clojuredocs-as-edn.md

 ```

 Basically you get a simple Clojure map where the keys are fully qualified names and the values are maps describing those names.
-If you're interested in the implementation details you can check out the [GitHub repo](https://github.com/clojure-emacs/clojuredocs-export-edn).

-If you're curious how CIDER interacts with this service you should check out [this namespace](https://github.com/clojure-emacs/orchard/blob/master/src/orchard/clojuredocs.clj) in Orchard.
+If you're curious how CIDER interacts with the EDN data you should check out [this namespace](https://github.com/clojure-emacs/orchard/blob/master/src/orchard/clojuredocs.clj) in Orchard.
 Basically Orchard fetches the data once and caches it, refreshing it every few days.
 It's not super elegant, but it gets the job done.
 On the bright side, now once the data gets locally cached all the queries become instantaneous.
 We've also wrapped in this in a nREPL middleware (part of `cider-nrepl` as well).
 Now it's really simple for tool authors to implement ClojureDocs lookup.

-Potentially down the road we can extend the export service to provide some simple data query interface.
+Potentially down the road we can build a service on top of the EDN data, providing some simple data query interface.
 If someone is looking
 for some simple way to contribute to CIDER and its Orchard, that's as good of a starting point as any.
 For me this story is a great example of the power of cross-team collaboration (in this case `vim-iced`'s and CIDER's) and sharing
 a common foundation for building development tools upon.